-Your dog’s diet plays a pivotal role in their overall health, and the food you decide to feed them has a massive impact on their immune system, energy levels, and skin and dental health.
+Your dog’s diet plays a pivotal role in its overall health, and the food you decide to feed them has a massive impact on its immune system, energy levels, and skin and dental health.
 That being said, food allergies and sensitivities are a major concern, and different foods affect dogs in different ways.
 When ear infections set in, the first aspect to explore is the foods that your dog is eating, as these are the most likely cause.

 When it comes to ear infections in dogs, there are three distinct types: external infection (otitis externa), middle-ear infection (otitis media), and internal (otitis interna).
 Inner and middle ear infections can commonly result from external infection, so it is vitally important to keep your dog’s ears clean and dry, especially dogs with long, droopy ears, like Beagles and Spaniels.

 Any observant dog owner will quickly notice the visible signs of an ear infection in their pooch.
 While some of these symptoms can be attributed to other possible causes, like wax build-up, fleas, or dirt, most of them will be a glaringly obvious ear issue.
 Symptoms include: